 Savannah is home to world-class museums, including the Telfair Academy.
-Telfair Academy occupies a former Neoclassical Regency-style mansion that was designed by William Jay and built in 1819 for Alexander Telfair.
+Telfair Academy occupies a former Neoclassical Regency-style mansion that was designed in 1819 by William Jay and built for Alexander Telfair.

 When you walk inside, you will be astounded by the size and grandeur of the former home.
 Today, the Telfair Museum of Art houses nineteenth- and twentieth-century American and European art from the museum’s permanent collection including paintings, works on paper, sculpture, and decorative arts.
 There are still three nineteenth-century period rooms on display.